martinvonk/SPEI/paper/paper.md

 SPEI is a Python package to calculate drought indices for time series.
 Popular Python packages such as Pandas [@pandas_paper_2010], SciPy [@scipy_paper_2020], and Matplotlib [@matplotlib_paper_2007] are used for handling the time series, statistics, and visualization, respectively.
 This makes calculating and visualizing different drought indices with the SPEI package simple but versatile.

 # Statement of need
 Water is a vital natural resource, essential for life on Earth.
 However, the global availability of freshwater is increasingly threatened by the impacts of climate change and human activities.
 At its core, drought refers to a water deficit when compared to normal conditions [@sheffield_droughtdefinition_2011].
 Droughts can be classified as meteorological, hydrological, agricultural, or socioeconomic, often starting with meteorological droughts that trigger cascading [@vanloon_hydrodrought_2015].
 However, many definitions of drought exist, and the definition and quantification drought might depends on the purpose and context of the analysis being conducted [@dracup_droughtdefinition_1980].
 For this purpose many different indices have been developed to quantify droughts.
 These indices provide a way to quantitatively describe the severity, location, timing, and duration of a drought and are essential in tracking and predicting the impact of a drought.

+Generally, there are two types of metrics; absolute and relative.
+Absolute metrics have the advantage that they can still be related to the water balance.
+The disadvantage is that they are location dependent, meaning that it is difficult to compare them across regions.
+The relative metrics are generally unitless makig them easy to compare between regions and different hydrological systems.
 Using this package, the quantification of drought is made simple, and the choices of the users (definition of drought) are made are fully reproducible through scripting.

 # Standardized drought indices
-The most common class of drought indices are the standardized drought indices and are advocated by the World Meteorological Organisation [@wmo_spi_2012] in case of the Standardized Precipitation Index.
+The most common class of drought indices are the standardized drought indices.
+These standardized indicess are advocated by the World Meteorological Organisation [@wmo_spi_2012] in case of the Standardized Precipitation Index.
+For meteorological droughts, the common standardized indices are the Standardized Precipitation Index (SPI) [@mckee_spi_1993,;@lloydhughes_spi_2002] and the Standardized Precipitation Evaporation Index (SPEI) [@vicenteserrano_spei_2010].
+For hydrological droughts, those are the Standardized Groundwater Index (SGI) [@bloomfield_sgi_2013], the Standardized Streamflow Index (SSFI or SSI) [@vicenteserrano_ssfi_2010].
+Agricultural drought the Standardized Soil Moisture Index (SSMI) [@sheffield_ssmi_2004] can be used.
+These standardized drought indices transform a time series into a standardized normal distribution.

 ## Computation
-Different drought indices exist to indicate different types of drought.
-For meteorological droughts, common indices are the Standardized Precipitation Index (SPI) [@mckee_spi_1993,;@lloydhughes_spi_2002] and the Standardized Precipitation Evaporation Index (SPEI) [@vicenteserrano_spei_2010].
-For hydrological droughts, common indices are the Standardized Groundwater Index (SGI) [@bloomfield_sgi_2013], the Standardized Streamflow Index (SSFI or SSI) [@vicenteserrano_ssfi_2010].
-For agricultural drought the Standardized Soil Moisture Index (SSMI) [@sheffield_ssmi_2004] can be used.
-These standardized drought indices transform a time series into a standardized normal distribution.

 Generally, it is recommended to use a time series spanning at least 30 years [@mckee_spi_1993].
 That way the series is long enough to have enough data points, but generally short enough to be (somewhat) stationary.
-Sets of rolling sum or average periods are computed to define various time scales, typically spanning 1, 3, 6, 12, 24, or 48 months[^1].
+Sets of rolling sum or average periods are computed to define various time scales $N_m$, typically spanning 1, 3, 6, 12, 24, or 48 months[^1], denoted by `SI-`$N_m$.
 Each dataset is fitted to a continuous probability density function to establish the relationship between the probability and the time series.
 There are also non-parametric approaches using a normal-scores transform or kernel density estimate.
 The probability of any data point is determined and then transformed using the inverse normal distribution, assuming a normally distributed probability density function with a mean of zero and a standard deviation of one.

 [^1]: A month does not represent an unambiguous time period since a month can have 28 up to 31 days.
 This can result in some extra complexity in the computation, which is dealt with by the SPEI package internally via Pandas.